-- We issue our CTCC Annual Report which lists all our nonprofit groups, volunteers who support these groups at 50 hours/year, our Legacy Endowment Funds, and our financial supporter.
+- We issue the CTCC Annual Report, which lists all of our nonprofit groups, volunteers who support these groups at 50 hours/year or more, our Legacy Endowment Funds, and our financial supporters.

 - Community Sign on Rt 19 & Rt 228, which was our first Community Project of the Year.

-- Central website, newspaper calendar, Township website, press releases, others.
+- Central website, newspaper calendar, Township website, press releases and others.

 Engaging Residents: & Businesses

-- We believe that the drivers for a successful community included engaged businesses and residents.
+- We believe that the drivers for a successful community include engaged businesses and residents.

 - Encourage "Community Service" and create levels of recognition for those who give 50/100/250 hours of service to our non-profit and civic groups.

 - Encourage residents and businesses to create their own legacy by creating their own fund in the Cranberry Legacy Endowment.